solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

 ## Configure a Python virtual environment

 Virtual environments in Python are critical for maintaining a clean and organized development environment, offering numerous benefits that can significantly enhance your coding experience.
 They allow each project to have its own set of dependencies, isolated from others, which prevents conflicts and ensures a consistent development workflow.
-This isolation is particularly useful when deploying projects to production, as it ensures that the exact versions of dependencies used during development are maintained, reducing the risk of unexpected bugs and incompatibilities.
+This isolation is beneficial when deploying projects to production, as it ensures that the exact versions of dependencies used during development are maintained, reducing the risk of unexpected bugs and incompatibilities.
 Furthermore, virtual environments make it easier to collaborate with other developers by providing a consistent setup across different machines and development stages.
 By leveraging virtual environments, you can easily manage package versions, avoid dependency clashes, and ensure your projects run smoothly.
 This best practice is essential for a stable and dependable coding environment, making your development process more efficient and less prone to issues.

 Creating a Python virtual environment can be easily accomplished using a command similar to the following, which creates a virtual environment named `.venv` in the directory in which the command is run: